joetjen/gulp-bootstrap/README.md

 ### Task dependencies

 Task dependencies can be exported as 'dependencies' property.
 They dependencies must be either a string (i.e. only one dependency exists) or as array of strings.
+The 'dependencies' property can also be a function which must return either an array or string.
+Inside the function the config is available with 'this.config'.

 ```js
 // file ./gulp/tasks/do/something.js